realgs/skryptowe20/README.md

 In your browser, run the website:
 ### https://sale-and-exchange-rate.herokuapp.com/

 That's all!
-Read the Usage section and enjoy the exchange rates walut and sales data.
+Read the Usage section and enjoy the exchange rates and sales data.
 ### Second option
 You will need **Python 3.7.x (or higher)**.
-You will also require a web browser (such as Chrome).

 To get Python 3, follow this link: https://www.python.org/downloads/,